jdefrance7/SeniorDesignProject/README.md

 # Senior Design Project
 Electrical Engineering Senior Design Project at the University of Minnesota - Twin Cities, 2020

-The purpose of this project portion is to read IMU sensor data from individual wing segments, process it, and then send it to the Pixhawk flight controller.
+The purpose of this project portion is to read IMU sensor data from individual wing segments, process it, and then send it to the Pixhawk flight controller over CAN.

 ## Getting Started
-This project was created using the Arduino IDE.
+This project was created using the Arduino IDE for the AST-CAN485 development board.

 ### Dependencies
-Multiple libraries were used and adapted to fit this project's needs.
+Multiple third-party libraries were used and adapted to fit this project's needs.

 IMU Libraries
 * Adafruit_BNO055